awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 ## Container properties<a name="containerProperties"></a>

-When you register a job definition, you must specify a list of container properties that are passed to the Docker daemon on a container instance when the job is placed\.
+When you register a job definition, specify a list of container properties that are passed to the Docker daemon on a container instance when the job is placed\.
 The following container properties are allowed in a job definition\.
 For single\-node jobs, these container properties are set at the job definition level\.
 For multi\-node parallel jobs, container properties are set in the [Node properties](#nodeProperties) level, for each node group\.

 `command`
 The command that's passed to the container\.
 This parameter maps to `Cmd` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `COMMAND` parameter to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 For more information about the Docker `CMD` parameter, see [https://docs\.docker\.com/engine/reference/builder/\#cmd](https://docs.docker.com/engine/reference/builder/#cmd)\.